-Finally, as for discourse and opinion about the language and its users, it would be pretentious to attempt to survey all the considerable material available14.
-We can summarize or, perhaps more accurately, caricature the main features of the reactions to Basque and Basqueness as follows15:
+Finally, as for discourse and opinion and about the language and its users, it would be pretentious to attempt to survey all the considerable material available.
+We can summarize or, perhaps more accurately caricature, the main features of the reactions to Basque & Basqueness as follows:

-- That of ridicule or scorn: the ignorant, physically strong, mentally limited, overeating peasant stereotype, out-of-date and out-of-place in modern society, relic of a bygone age.
+- 1. That of ridicule or scorn: the ignorant, physically strong, mentally limited, overeating peasant stereotype, out-of-date and out-of-place in modern society, relic of a bygone age.
 This particular stereotype, which achieved a certain popularity under Franco, has largely disappeared.
-The Basque native equivalent was self-hatred16, characterised by acute discomfort at one's ignorance of the state language and by the effort to rid one's children of the perceived stigma, especially where upward social mobility was the object.
-The result was, of course, a shift towards the corresponding state language. - That of Basque and Basqueness as a source of danger: in its most acute form, it turns up as an equation between Basque and terrorism, though the practical disappearance of ETA has substantially weakened that characterization.
-However, many still regard the promotion of Basque as a primarily Basque nationalist phenomenon and, to the degree they reject that nationalism as disruptive in a modern unified state (both in France and, especially, in Spain), Basque too is to be rejected. - That of tolerance and even respect of Basque and things Basque: in a modern democratic state minorities and their languages are to be tolerated.
-Under this approach one can signal two different outcomes in the Basque Country: what we might call the 'reservation approach' (let ethnic Basques use the language in areas it is still dominant but don't allow language spread) or the 'legitimate revindication approach' (if
+The Basque native equivalent was self-hatred, characterised by acute discomfort for one's ignorance of the state language and by the effort to rid one's children of the stigma.
+The result was, of course, a shift towards the corresponding state language. - 2.
+That of Basque and Basqueness as a source of danger: in its most acute form, it turns up as an equation between Basque and terrorism, though the practical disappearance of ETA has substantially weakened that characterization.
+However, many still regard the promotion of Basque as a primarily Basque nationalist phenomenon and, to the degree they reject that nationalism as disruptive in a modern unified state (both in France and, especially, in Spain), Basque too is to be rejected.